Wimbledon Championships

-The Wimbledon Championships, commonly known simply as Wimbledon, is the oldest tennis tournament in the world and is widely regarded as the most prestigious.
-It has been held at the All England Club in Wimbledon, London, since 1877 and is played on outdoor grass courts, with retractable roofs over the two main courts since 2019.
+The Wimbledon Championships, commonly called Wimbledon, is a tennis tournament organised by the All England Lawn Tennis and Croquet Club in collaboration with the Lawn Tennis Association annually in Wimbledon, London.
+It is chronologically the third of the four Grand Slam tennis events each year, held after the Australian Open and the French Open and before the US Open.
+It is the oldest tennis tournament in the world and is widely regarded as the most prestigious.

-Wimbledon is one of the four Grand Slam tennis tournaments, the others being the Australian Open, the French Open, and the US Open.
-Wimbledon is the only major still played on grass, the traditional tennis playing surface.
-Also, it is the only Grand Slam that retains a night-time curfew, though matches can now continue until 11.00 pm under the lights.
+Wimbledon has been held since 1877 and is played on outdoor grass courts; it is the only tennis major still played on grass, the traditional surface.
+It is also the only major that retains a night-time curfew for logistical reasons, with matches continuing until 23:00 BST under floodlighting since 2009.

-The tournament traditionally takes place over two weeks in late June and early July, starting on the last Monday in June and culminating with the Ladies' and Gentlemen's Singles Finals, scheduled for the Saturday and Sunday at the end of the second week.
+The tournament traditionally takes place over two weeks in late June and early July, starting either on the last Monday in June or the first Monday in July and culminating with the Ladies' and Gentlemen's Singles Finals, scheduled for the Saturday and Sunday at the end of the second week.
 Five major events are held each year, with additional junior and invitational competitions also taking place.
-In 2009, Wimbledon's Centre Court was fitted with a retractable roof to lessen the loss of playing time due to rain.
-A roof was operational over No. 1 Court from 2019, when a number of other improvements were made, including adding cushioned seating, a table and 10 independently operable cameras per court to capture the games.
+In 2009, Wimbledon's Centre Court was fitted with a retractable roof to reduce the loss of playing time due to rain.
+A roof was operational over No. 1 Court from 2019, when a number of other improvements were made, including adding cushioned seating, an Aorangi player warm-up area, a table and 10 independently operable cameras per court to capture the games.

 Wimbledon traditions include a strict all-white dress code for competitors, and royal patronage.
-Strawberries and cream are traditionally consumed at the tournament.
-Unlike other tournaments, advertising is minimal and low key from official suppliers such as Slazenger and Rolex.
+Strawberries and cream are traditionally consumed at the tournament, in latter years accompanied by champagne.
+Unlike other tournaments, advertising is minimal and low-key from official suppliers such as Slazenger and Rolex.
 The relationship with Slazenger is the world's longest-running sporting sponsorship, providing balls for the tournament since 1902.

-Due to the COVID-19 pandemic, 2020 Wimbledon was cancelled, the first cancellation of the tournament since World War II.
-The rescheduled 134th edition was staged from 28 June 2021 to 11 July 2021, following from the 2020 cancellation.
-The 135th edition was played between 27 June 2022 and 10 July 2022, and regularly scheduled play occurred on the middle Sunday for the first time.
-It marks the centenary of the inaugural championships staged at the Centre Court.
+Due to the COVID-19 pandemic, Wimbledon 2020 was cancelled, the first cancellation of the tournament since World War II.
+The rescheduled 134th edition was staged from 28 June 2021 to 11 July 2021.
+The 135th edition was played between 27 June 2022 and 10 July 2022, and regularly scheduled play occurred in the middle Sunday for the first time.
+It marked the centenary of the inaugural championships staged at the Centre Court.
 The ATP, ITF, and WTA did not award ranking points for the 2022 tournament, due to controversy over the tournament excluding players representing Russia and Belarus.

-The 2023 Wimbledon Championships will be the 136th staging and will run from 3 July 2023 to 16 July 2023 and it will be the first event of King Charles III since the death of the former patron, Queen Elizabeth II on 8 September 2022.
+The 2025 Wimbledon Championships ran from 30 June to 13 July.
+For the first time in the tournament's 147-year history, all in-person line judges were replaced by electronic line calling systems.
+The event also saw a historic British triumph, as Julian Cash and Lloyd Glasspool became the first all-British men's doubles champions since 1936.

+The 2026 Wimbledon Championships will run from 29 June to 12 July.